jwatzek/minimal-mistakes/_pages/dataviz.md

 <!-- {% include toc title=page.title %} -->

-This is a collection of data visualizations I've made for [#TidyTuesday](https://github.com/rfordatascience/tidytuesday), a weekly data wrangling/visualization challenge with real-world data sets, for fun, and for scientific research articles.
+This is a collection of data visualizations I've made for fun, for [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) — a weekly data wrangling/visualization challenge with real-world data sets —, and for scientific research articles.
 All figures were coded in the [R programming language](https://cran.r-project.org/) and did not involve any other image processing.

 ## #TidyTuesday